UnuMwetwetwe/monitoring.sh/README.md

 # Project description

+## Virtualizer

+Virtual Box is an open source virtualizer known for it's large distro support and ease of use.\
+UTM is a macOS specific front-end for QEMU, a complex emulator.\
+Virtual Box was chosen since the host machine is not running macOS (crazy, I know).

 ## OS choice

 Debian was chosen as an OS for it's beginner friendly features and high documentation availability.
 This contrasts with the other option, Rocky Linux, wich is more pro oriented, and much less easy for a first time administrator.